 When Working With Wildlife

-Now other than the change in big glass, my bag pretty much stays the same.
+Now other than the change in a big glass, my bag pretty much stays the same.
 Now with the 600f4 in my bag and ready to use, I have to have a tripod sturdy enough to support it.
 The Gitzo 5540 with a Wimberley Gimbal Head always goes with me.
 The Wimberley head allows the lens to rest comfortably while being secure.
-Also the knobs allow for total horizontal and vertical movement but with enough tension that you don’t have to be holding it the whole time.
-This setup is great for any long range glass but not so good for landscape when I’m using a D3 with an L Bracket attached.
-For that reason I often take a separate tripod, Gitzo GT 3541 with a BH 55 head.
+Also, the knobs allow for total horizontal and vertical movement but with enough tension that you don’t have to be holding it the whole time.
+This setup is great for any long-range glass but not so good for landscape when I’m using a D3 with an L Bracket attached.
+For that reason, I often take a separate tripod, Gitzo GT 3541 with a BH 55 head.
 For those of you wondering, yes luggage can get heavy and packing becomes an art form.

 Now one last crucial item that I use with my Wildlife and Landscape work is the Nikon GP-1 GPS Unit and Cable.
-It’s a great tool to have when you’re trying to map where you’ve been, where you take landscape shots that you like or where you find certain critters.
+It’s a great tool to have when you’re trying to map where you’ve been, where you take landscape shots that you like, or where you find certain critters.
 Since the land changes and critters move it helps to track them over the years.

 When Working With Landscapes

-Landscape setup is actually pretty simple, at least I try and keep it that way.
+The landscape setup is actually pretty simple, at least I try and keep it that way.
 Whenever I go out for critters I always keep in mind the landscape around me for possible shots.
 A big part of photographing critters isn’t just the portrait shot of that animal but also the habitat that it lives in.
 The story of where it lives, how it lives is just as important as what it is.
 The lens I use to show this is the 14-24, 24-70, 70-200.
 Occasionally the 200-400 comes out for some shots but not that often.

 When Working With Aviation

 Aviation photography has not only become a favorite of mine but also a new challenge to overcome.
 Photographing airplanes is all about bringing back the romance of flight.
-It was become a lost dream for most in today’s generation, but there was a time when the idea of defying gravity, of reaching the clouds and beyond was the greatest thing possible.
+It has become a lost dream for most in today’s generation, but there was a time when the idea of defying gravity, of reaching the clouds and beyond was the greatest thing possible.
 That ideal is always something with me when I’m photographing planes.

-Now I break down photographing planes into three different categories; static (when a plane is parked on the ground), ground to air and air to air.
-If you bring people into the mix, which is very important to photograph the pilots, crew and whenever possible Veterans, then it turns into four categories.
+Now I break down photographing planes into three different categories; static (when a plane is parked on the ground), ground to air, and air to air.
+If you bring people into the mix, which is very important to photograph the pilots, crew, and whenever possible Veterans, then it turns into four categories.
 Often it is that last one that is the most rewarding.

-The standard gear I bring in my thinkTank whenever working with planes is the 14-24, 24-70, 70-200, 200-400, TC-17e and a flash.
-Most of the time, especially at Airshows, I have the above mentioned sling bag on my back which holds all of the gear with the exception of the 200-400 which is attached to a body and the Nikon Black Rapid Strap which is also carried.
-This is the time when you go ugh cause that’s what i always say when walking the flight lines with 25lbs of gear on my back.
+The standard gear I bring in my thinkTank whenever working with planes is the 14-24, 24-70, 70-200, 200-400, TC-17e, and a flash.
+Most of the time, especially at Airshows, I have the above-mentioned sling bag on my back which holds all of the gear with the exception of the 200-400 which is attached to a body, and the Nikon Black Rapid Strap which is also carried.
+This is the time when you go ugh cause that’s what I always say when walking the flight lines with 25lbs of gear on my back.
 Thankfully the planes make up for the weight.